Dan Bongino: Writing

 Bongino has authored multiple books related to his career in law enforcement, politics, and support for Donald Trump.

 His first book, Life Inside the Bubble, was published in 2013 and details his experiences as a Secret Service agent, including his work protecting presidents George W. Bush and Barack Obama, investigating federal crimes, and running for the U.S. Senate.
 In 2016, he released The Fight: A Secret Service Agent's Inside Account of Security Failings and the Political Machine, which focuses on security issues and political corruption.

-In 2019, Bongino published Spygate: The Attempted Sabotage of Donald J. Trump, which promotes the Spygate conspiracy theory, alleging improper surveillance of Donald Trump's 2016 campaign.
+In 2019, Bongino published Spygate: The Attempted Sabotage of Donald J. Trump, which promotes the disproven Spygate conspiracy theory, alleging improper surveillance of Donald Trump's 2016 campaign.
 Later that year, he released Exonerated: The Failed Takedown of President Donald Trump by the Swamp, which was listed on The New York Times Best Seller list with a dagger symbol, indicating bulk sales influenced its ranking.
 In August 2020, Bongino denied that bulk purchases had contributed to the book's placement, stating that the only bulk sales event took place a month after it appeared on the list.